twilio-se-anz/demo-crelay-snow/README.md

 ## Release v2.4

+NOTE: - Updated the Voices in the TwilioService.js file to reflect What is available now as of March 2025.
+New 11Labs voices are coming soon.

 This release introduces a structured tool response system to improve tool integration and response handling:

 ### Enhanced Tool Response Architecture